 Many hospitals and other medical facilities are run as non-profits, and some are affiliated with universities or charitable organizations.
 These facilities typically treat patients regardless of ability to pay.
 As a result, there is a large public goods component to the healthcare industry.
 Economists also see the effectiveness of treatments like antibiotics as a type of common property resource.
 The more antibiotics are used, the faster we see bacterial resistance to antibiotics.

 Finally, this is clearly a complex industry involving many types of skills, and most of them requiring high levels of training.
 Patients are unlikely to ever have anywhere close to the amount of expertise healthcare providers have, even medical professionals may not have full information regarding the effects or costs of the treatments they provide, and the current system contains many opportunities and incentives to not make information, such as insurance reimbursement rates, easy to determine.
 Patients often don’t know until months later, the full cost of a treatment like a surgical procedure.
 Virtually every aspect of the industry creates a situation of asymmetric information.

-For all these reasons are more, the market system does a poor job of meeting the needs of participants across the entire industry.
+For all these reasons and more, the market system does a poor job of meeting the needs of participants across the entire industry.
 Anyone, including politicians, and widely-respected economists, who say otherwise is sorely mistaken.
 Public provision of universal health care has been shown time and again in other countries to offer the best solution to the healthcare problem.